IlanMic/SIMS-api/README.md

 * Post a resource
 * Update a resource

-Additionnally, an user will be able to:
+Additionally, an user will be able to:
 * Delete a resource

 ## Resources